zeetim/shim-review/README.md

 ### What patches are being applied and why:
 Mention all the external patches and build process modifications, which are used during your building process, that make your shim binary be the exact one that you posted as part of this application.
 *******************************************************************************

-We use a patch written by canonical to enforce NX flag in shim, mokmanager and fallback images.
+We use 3 patches:
+- The first one disable fallback mechanism: it removes fallback image from build process and disable fallback during secondary stage loading
+- The second one disable mok mechanism: shim do not load any mok variable anymore.
+Shim is just relying on db certificates, db hashes, and vendor certificate to verify second stage loader.
+It also removes mok manager image from the build process
+- The last one allows to set default mok molicy at build time: it allow to require nx policy from commandline.

 *******************************************************************************
 ### Do you have the NX bit set in your shim?
 If so, is your entire boot stack NX-compatible and what testing have you done to ensure such compatibility?

 See https://techcommunity.microsoft.com/t5/hardware-dev-center/nx-exception-for-shim-community/ba-p/3976522 for more details on the signing of shim without NX bit.
 *******************************************************************************
 Yes NX flag is set in our shim.
-We have used Canonical patches to enforce NX flag in both shim and grub.
+We have used Canonical patches to enforce NX flag in grub.
 Linux kernel is already NX compatible.
 *******************************************************************************
 ### What exact implementation of Secure Boot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)
 Skip this, if you're not using GRUB2.